 Inspection implementations for Java files, like

-AbstractBaseJavaLocalInspectionTool implementation class offers methods to inspect Java classes, fields, and methods.
+AbstractBaseJavaLocalInspectionTool base class offers methods to inspect Java classes, fields, and methods.

 localInspection types are based on the class